 When I went to Podgorica, I stayed at a hotel because I had to run the half marathon.
-I didn’t want a Couchsurfing host to have to get up early on a weekend and to see me in my sweaty clothes upon my return (although I did exactly that to another Couchsurfing host in Budapest a few month later).
-But I did agree to meet with Marko, who wanted to give me a tour of Podgorica.
+I didn’t want a Couchsurfing host to have to get up early on a weekend and to see me in my sweaty clothes upon my return (although I did exactly that to another Couchsurfing host in Budapest a few months later).
+But I did agree to meet with Marko, who had offered to give me a tour of Podgorica.

-“Let’s meet at the central square, next to the transformer statue,” he had told me.
+“Let’s meet at the central square, next to the transformer statue,” he told me.

-I had no idea who this Montenegrin transformer was, but I thought I would recognize it.
-Expecting something like the Jesus statue in Rio de Janeiro, I guessed it would have to be a hero, a partisan, an architect, a king, a monk.
+I had no idea who this Montenegrin transformer was, but I thought I would recognize him.
+Expecting something like the Jesus statue in Rio de Janeiro, I guessed it would have to be a hero, a partisan, an architect, a king or a monk.

 But Marko had been right, it did dominate Republic Square and was easy to find.
 Actually, the square was so empty that I felt silly for having told Marko exactly what I was wearing to make sure that we would recognize each other.
 Well, who would expect the central square of the capital city of a European country to be so empty on a Saturday afternoon?
 The giant Transformer must have scared everyone else away.

 On our walk around town, I spotted a few more of these beasts.